erichuang2015/Knowledge-Hub/README.md

 Change In Dbconnect.php
 Enter Your database username and password and whichg database you connect this file it also required database name

-We also given database file only import that in your database.
+We also given database file only import that in your database. file name: database.sql

 Check Website Demo: http://trywebethon.000webhostapp.com Demo Login Email: admin@gmail.com